2023 Most Popular Horticulture Undergraduate Certificate Schools in California

 The following schools top our list of the Most Popular Horticulture Undergraduate Certificate Colleges.

-Our 2023 rankings named City College of San Francisco the most popular school in California for horticulture students working on their undergraduate certificate.
-Located in the large city of San Francisco, City College of San Francisco is a public school with a large student population.
+Our analysis found City College of San Francisco to be the most popular school for horticulture students who want to pursue a undergraduate certificate in California.
+Located in the city of San Francisco, City College of San Francisco is a public school with a large student population.

 About 70% of the students majoring in horticulture at the school are women while 30% are male.

-A rank of #2 on this year’s list means Long Beach City College is a great place for horticulture students working on their undergraduate certificate.
-Located in the city of Long Beach, Long Beach City College is a public college with a very large student population.
+The in-demand undergraduate certificate programs at Long Beach City College helped the school earn the #2 place on this year’s ranking of the most popular horticulture schools in California.
+Located in the city of Long Beach, Long Beach City College is a public school with a very large student population.

 About 40% of the students majoring in horticulture at the school are women while 60% are male.